Jesse-RD/Python/flask_mysql/belt_review/recipes/readme.md

 - Launch MySQL Workbench

-- Open and Forward Engineer login_and_registration.mwb
+- Open and Forward Engineer recipes_sch.mwb

 - In config/mysqlconnection, change the connection password to your MySQL server password